-Welcome to the Educational Equity Compliance Office Website!
+Educational Equity Compliance Office

 The Educational Equity Compliance Office (EECO) serves as the District's office for supporting students’ civil rights.
-The EECO has District-wide responsibilities to ensure compliance with federal and state nondiscrimination laws so that all students and community members are treated equitably in the District's programs and activities and provided an environment that is free from discrimination, harassment, intimidation, and/or bullying including, but not limited to, all aspects of Section 504, Title VI and Title IX compliance.It is the law and District policy to afford equal rights and opportunities to all persons to attend school and participate in the District's programs and activities, regardless of actual or perceived sex, sexual orientation, gender, gender identity, gender expression, race or ethnicity, ethnic group identification, ancestry, nationality, national origin, religion, color, mental or physical disability, age, or on the basis of a person's association with a person or group with one or more of these actual or perceived characteristics, or any other basis protected by federal, state, local law, ordinance, or regulation.The EECO produces, updates and provides input to District policies on or related to nondiscrimination; provides training, support, and technical direction to District stakeholders, including students, parents/guardians, community, schools, Local Districts and central offices on harassment, discrimination, intimidation, and/or bullying issues involving protected characteristics; responds to and investigates harassment, discrimination, intimidation, and/or bullying complaint allegations, special education compliance complaints filed with external agencies, facilitates Office for Civil Rights complaint investigations, conducts and coordinates internal complaint investigations involving violations of federal and state laws identified under the Uniform Compliant Procedures regulations; and assists with State federal program monitoring reviews and other audits for our schools and District.
+The EECO has District-wide responsibilities to ensure compliance with applicable federal and state laws and regulations governing educational programs so that all students and community members are treated equitably in the District's programs and activities and provided a safe, secure environment that is free from discrimination, harassment, intimidation, and/or bullying including, but not limited to, all aspects of Section 504, Title VI and Title IX compliance.It is the law and District policy to afford equal rights and opportunities to all persons to attend school and participate in the District's programs and activities, regardless of actual or perceived sexual orientation, gender or sex (including gender identity, gender expression, pregnancy, childbirth, breastfeeding, and pregnancy related medical conditions), race or ethnicity, ethnic group identification, ancestry, nationality, national origin, religion, color, mental or physical disability, age, immigration status, or on the basis of a person's association with a person or group with one or more of these actual or perceived characteristics, or any other basis protected by federal, state or local law, ordinance, or regulation in any program or activity it conducts.The EECO produces, updates and provides input to District policies on or related to nondiscrimination; provides training, support, and technical direction to District stakeholders, including students, parents/guardians, community, schools, Local Districts and central offices on harassment, discrimination, intimidation, and/or bullying issues involving protected characteristics; responds to and investigates harassment, discrimination, intimidation, and/or bullying complaint allegations, special education compliance complaints filed with external agencies, facilitates Office for Civil Rights complaint investigations, conducts and coordinates internal complaint investigations involving violations of federal and state laws identified under the Uniform Compliant Procedures regulations; and assists with State federal program monitoring reviews and other audits for our schools and District.

 Announcements and Upcoming Events

 The District takes your concerns seriously.
-For resources and information regarding how and when to file a complaint, please contact the Educational Equity Compliance Office at:Educational Equity Compliance Office333 South Beaudry Avenue, 20th Floor Los Angeles, CA 90017 Phone: (213) 241-7682 Fax: (213) 241-3312Email: EquityCompliance@lausd.netAdditional External Agency ResourcesFor inquiries about District policies and procedures related to student-to-student, student-to-staff and staff-to-student sexual harassment/discrimination, including how to file a harassment/discrimination complaint, contact:Educational Equity Compliance OfficeJulie Hall-PanameñoLAUSD Section 504 and Title IX Coordinator(213) 241-7682For inquiries or complaints related to employee-to-employee, student-to-employee, or work/employment related discrimination or harassment, contact:Equal Employment Opportunity Section(213) 241-7685Both offices located at:Los Angeles Unified School District333 South Beaudry Avenue - 20th FloorLos Angeles, CA 90017
+For resources and information regarding how and when to file a complaint, please contact the Educational Equity Compliance Office at:Educational Equity Compliance Office333 South Beaudry Avenue, 20th Floor Los Angeles, CA 90017 Phone: (213) 241-7682; Fax: (213) 241-3312Email: EquityCompliance@lausd.netAlternative means of filing a complaint will be available to individuals with disabilities who require such an alternative.Additional External Agency ResourcesFor inquiries about District policies and procedures related to student-to-student, student-to-staff and staff-to-student sexual harassment/discrimination, including how to file a harassment/discrimination complaint, contact:Educational Equity Compliance OfficeJulie Hall-Panameño, LAUSD Section 504 and Title IX Coordinator(213) 241-7682For inquiries or complaints related to employee-to-employee, student-to-employee, or work/employment related discrimination or harassment, contact:Equal Employment Opportunity Section(213) 241-7685Both offices located at:Los Angeles Unified School District333 South Beaudry Avenue - 20th FloorLos Angeles, CA 90017